ryanbethel/graphql-dynamodb-example/readme.md

 # DynamoDB and GraphQL together

 This is an example GraphQL API that is backed by DynamoDB and will deploy to AWS serverless technology.
-For a more detailed explanation of the code see the blog post [here]().
+For a more detailed explanation of the code see the blog post on [css-tricks](https://css-tricks.com/graphql-and-dynamodb-can-be-friends/).

 ## Getting Started